tiprankstipranks

 Changes in trade policy and other factors beyond our control could materially adversely affect our business.

-The former presidential administration advocated for greater restrictions on international trade generally, including with respect to the North American Free Trade Agreement ("NAFTA") and the World Trade Organization (the "WTO").
+We are affected by trade policy, including global tariffs, the North American Free Trade Agreement ("NAFTA") and the World Trade Organization (the "WTO").
 In December 2019, the United States, Mexico and Canada signed the amended United States-Mexico-Canada Agreement (the "USMCA"), which replaced NAFTA.
 In July 2020, the U.S. notified the United Nations of its intention to withdraw from the WTO.
-While the current presidential administration has rejoined the WTO, it remains difficult to predict what affect the USMCA, the WTO or other trade agreements and organizations will have on our business.
-If the U.S. were to withdraw from or materially modify any other international trade agreements to which it is a party or if the U.S. imposes significant additional tariffs on imports from China or other restrictions, it could have an adverse impact on our business.
+The U.S. government has recently indicated that it intends to negotiate changes to the USMCA in 2026 with the Mexican and Canadian governments.
+The effects of such negotiations and any changes to the USMCA may negatively impact our operations in Mexico and Canada and may significantly and materially increase our costs by increasing the cost of shipping products from our distribution center or remanufacturing facilities in Mexico and our subsidiaries in Canada.
+While the U.S. continues to be a member of the WTO, it remains difficult to predict what effect the USMCA, the WTO or other trade agreements and organizations will have on our business.
+If the U.S. were to withdraw from or materially modify any other international trade agreements to which it is a party or if the U.S. imposes significant additional tariffs on imports from China or other restrictions, it could have a materially adverse impact on our business, results of operations, and financial condition.

 Capital Markets - Risk 3